wp-plugins/securimage-wp/readme.txt

 Contributors: drew010
 Author URI: http://phpcaptcha.org
 Donate link: http://www.phpcaptcha.org/donate/
-Tags: CAPTCHA, comments, spam protection, comment form Requires at least: 3.0
+Tags: CAPTCHA, comments, spam protection, comment form, registration, register Requires at least: 3.0
-Tested up to: 4.2
+Tested up to: 4.2.2
-Stable tag: 3.5.4
+Stable tag: 3.6

-Securimage-WP adds powerful CAPTCHA protection to comment forms on posts and pages to help prevent comment spam from getting onto your site.
-CAPTCHA images are highly customizable, and support audio output.
+Securimage-WP gives you the ability to add powerful CAPTCHA protection to your WordPress signup form and comment forms on posts and pages to block bogus registrations and to block comment spam from your pages.
+CAPTCHA images are fully customizable with support audio playback.

 == Description ==

-Securimage-WP utilizes the powerful CAPTCHA protection of [Securimage Captcha](http://phpcaptcha.org/ "Securimage PHP CAPTCHA") to add protection to your WordPress comment forms.
+Securimage-WP utilizes the powerful CAPTCHA protection of [Securimage Captcha](http://phpcaptcha.org/ "Securimage PHP CAPTCHA") to add protection to your WordPress registration and comment forms.

 From your WordPress Settings menu, you can easily customize all aspects of the CAPTCHA image to match your site's look, as well as customize the security features of the CAPTCHA.